Admissions into Year 7

 For further information and full details on how to apply please visit the LA website: www.camden.gov.uk/admissions or telephone the Camden Admission team on 020 7974 1625.
 Alternatively you can email: firstname.lastname@example.org

 Up to 10% of places are offered to boys with an aptitude for music as determined by a music aptitude test.
 If you are interested in a music place for your son you are asked to come to the Open Evening or an Open Morning to discuss further with school staff.
 The school has a separate application form for music places that must be returned to the school.
 All music place applicants must still complete a secondary transfer application form through their local authority.

-For consideration of a music place in September 2022 your son will need to be available to attend for a Music Aptitude Test on 14th October 2021.
-Families must arrive by 4.15pm for a prompt start to the test at 4.30pm.
+For consideration of a music place in September 2023 your son will need to be available to attend our Music Aptitude Test, which will take place on Thursday 13th October 2022.

 The school will admit up to 130 boys into Year 7 and will also fill casual vacancies in any year up to Year 11.
 In the event of over-subscription to the school, the following criteria will be applied in order:

 - Looked after children.
 This can include a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangement or special guardianship order, and those that appear (to the Admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.